11/6/2024

 speaker

-I think the first thing to kind of anchor in on is the results overall, where our casualty group has a combined ratio of 90% for the third quarter and 88.4 for the first nine months.
-With those kinds of combined ratios, that's always in the high 20s or better.
-So it's a really good result overall for our casualty businesses.
-But if you just want to focus in on the table of development there and still in that favorable development, as we noted, we did have continued good favorable development out of workers' comp, but we had that offset by some of the social inflation exposed businesses.
+I think when you look at our casualty businesses, I think the first thing to kind of anchor in on is the results overall. where our casualty group has a combined ratio of 90% for the third quarter and 88.4 for the first nine months.
+With those kinds of combined ratios, that's ROEs in the high 20s or better.
+So they're really good results overall for our casualty businesses.
+But if you just want to focus in on the payroll development there and still in that payroll development, as we noted, we did have continued good payroll development out of workers' comp, but we had that offset by some of the social inflation-exposed businesses.
 And it is large loss activity over a number of years.
-So it's not just the older years.
-It is a little bit in some of the more recent years.
+So it's not just the older years, it is a little bit in some of the more recent years.
 We're talking about it because it is reducing our favorable development overall, but the results in general are very good.
-And we feel confident with what we know on now with our reserves, not that things can't happen, but we're really good with our leads that come from businesses in the 90s in the long run.
+And we feel confident with what we know on now with our reserves, not that things can't happen, but we're really good with ROEs that come from businesses in the 90s in the long run.
 Thanks.

 speaker